armandoroman20/armandoroman20/README.md

 I'm always trying to learn and develop my skills as a developer, and am constantly trying to learn something new!

-- 🔭 I’m currently working on a website, Gacho Style Magazine, for a client who is an artist.
+## - 🔭 I’m currently working on

+  Gacho Style Magazine, a website for a client who is an artist.
 This is a full-stack web application that utilzes Spring Boot, Thymeleaf, HTML, CSS, and a MYSQL     database.

-- 🌱 I’m currently learning Angular 2.
+## - 👨‍💻 I’m currently learning

+  Angular 2.

-- 📫 How to reach me:
+## - 📫 How to reach me:

   LinkedIn: https://www.linkedin.com/in/armando-roman-jr/